Security Recommendations

 }

-For base64-encoded secrets the 0s prefix is used whereas 0x designates a hex-encoded value.
+For Base64-encoded secrets, the 0s prefix is used whereas 0x designates a hex-encoded value (without prefix, the value is used as is).

 IKEv1 Aggressive Mode with PSK Authentication

-IKEv1 Aggressive Mode is inherently flawed, as a hash of the PSK is transmitted in the clear, which a passive attacker can directly use to try to crack the password using an offline dictionary or brute force attack.
-Thus it is strongly advised to avoid IKEv1 Aggressive Mode.
+IKEv1 Aggressive Mode with PSK is inherently flawed, as a hash of the PSK is transmitted in the clear, which a passive attacker can directly use to try to crack the password using an offline dictionary or brute force attack.
+Thus, it is strongly advised to avoid IKEv1 Aggressive Mode.
+Also see this FAQ entry.

 MITM Attacks on IKEv2 PSK Authentication

-If user credentials don’t have enough entropy what is usually the case if you let the users freely choose their passwords, then PSK-based IKEv2 authentication is vulnerable to active Man-In-The-Middle (MITM) attacks.
+If user credentials don’t have enough entropy, which is usually the case if you let the users freely choose their passwords, then PSK-based IKEv2 authentication is vulnerable to active Man-In-The-Middle (MITM) attacks.

-Since a VPN client is usually the IKEv2 initiator, it sends its AUTH payload containing the password hash in the IKE_AUTH request to an unauthenticated and thus untrusted VPN server.
-If an attacker inserts herself into the IKE connection between client and server she can intercept the AUTH payload and start an offline dictionary or brute force attack on the PSK.
+Since a VPN client is usually the IKEv2 initiator, it sends its IKE_AUTH request containing the password hash in the AUTH payload to an unauthenticated, and therefore untrusted, VPN server.
+If an attacker inserts themselves into the IKE connection between client and server, they can intercept the AUTH payload and start an offline dictionary or brute force attack on the PSK.

-Thus it is of utmost importance that cryptographically strong PSKs are used with PSK-based authentication.
-Since in most cases this cannot be enforced, we highly recommend to use EAP-based authentication instead where the VPN server is authenticated first based on a X.509 server certificate, so that the VPN client can then send its [potentially weak] password hash later on to a trusted peer.
+Therefore, it is of utmost importance that cryptographically strong PSKs are used with PSK-based authentication.
+Since this often cannot be enforced, we highly recommend to use EAP-based authentication instead, where the VPN server is first authenticated based on an X.509 server certificate, so that the VPN client can then send its (potentially weak) password hash to a trusted peer.

 Perfect Forward Secrecy